fireship-io/fireship.io/README.md

 The monorepo is organized into five sub-projects:

 1. `hugo` - Static Site Generator.
-This is where the content lives
+This is where the content lives.
 2. `design` - Theme & CSS
-3. `components` - Angular Elements Web Components
+3. `components` - Angular Elements Web Components.
+[Flamethrower](https://github.com/fireship-io/flamethrower) is used for fast page transitions
 4. `functions` - Firebase Cloud Functions Serverless Backend
 5. `cypress` - End-to-End & Integration Specs